lenhare/lenhare.github.io/index.md

 Currently working at Secretaria de Saúde de Americana, and contributing to some open-source projects.

-Feel free to reach me on Mastodon, Twitter and Bluesky! ❤️
+Feel free to reach me on Mastodon and Bluesky! ❤️